AlexandrovLab/SigProfilerClusters/README.md

 **LOG FILES**

-All errors and progress checkpoints are saved into SigProfilerHotSpots_[project]_[genome].err and SigProfilerHotSpots_[project]_[genome].out, respectively.
+All errors and progress checkpoints are saved into SigProfilerClusters_[project]_[genome].err and SigProfilerClusters_[project]_[genome].out, respectively.
 For all errors, please email the error and progress log files to the primary contact under CONTACT INFORMATION.

 CITATION